Rohanmestri/SplitUp/README.md

 # SplitUp
-A Natural Language Processing based expense splitting app
+An expense splitting app powered by Natural Language Processing